ssloppi/vice-ioi/README.md

 # VICE IOI
-The Versatile Commodore Emulator with additional I/O Interfaces for external application communication.
+The Versatile Commodore Emulator with additional I/O interfaces for external application communication.

-VICE IOI is a port of VICE, the Versatile Commodore Emulator 3.5.
+VICE IOI is a port of VICE (Versatile Commodore Emulator) version 3.6.1.

-# Intended use
+# Intended Use
 This port provides additional interfaces for communicating with third-party applications.

-Supported OS: Windows 10
+**Supported OS:** Windows 11

-In case your usage doesn't require these additional interfaces, you should use the original VICE or some other relevant port/emulator.
+If your use case does not require these additional interfaces, you should use the original VICE or another relevant port/emulator.

-Original VICE exists here -> https://vice-emu.sourceforge.io/
+Original VICE is available at: https://vice-emu.sourceforge.io/

-# About bugs and feature requests
+# Bugs and Feature Requests
-This software is provided as is, it is still work in progress.
-It comes without guarantee of work, without warranty.
+This software is provided *as is* and is still a work in progress.
+It comes with no guarantees or warranties.

-There is no active channel currently that receives problem reports related to this software.
+There is currently no active channel for reporting issues related to this software.

-In case you do find issues, please do not contact VICE-team on issues related to VICE IOI.
-Verify first that the issue is VICE related by using original VICE, before reporting it.
+If you encounter problems, **please do not contact the VICE team** regarding VICE IOI.
+First, verify that the issue also occurs in the original VICE before reporting it.

-# Original VICE 3.5 readme
+# Original VICE 3.6.1 readme

-  VICE  3.5                                                        Dec 2020
+  VICE  3.6.1                                                        Jan 2022

                  _______________